Export fallback procedure

 Instructions on using the fallback procedure when the export procedure is succeeded by a T or TIR transit procedure are available in bulletin No. 165/010/11 of the National Board of Customs (in Finnish).

-When the system or network of Customs or the exporter (or their representative) is operational again, the customs declarations provided through the fallback procedure must be provided subsequently to Customs as electronic messages.
+When the system or network of Customs or the exporter (or their representative) is operational again, the customs declarations provided through the fallback procedure must be provided subsequently to Customs.
 The export declaration message must include the additional statement code FIXEV (= fallback procedure), and the actual export date must be entered in the field for exceptional export date (exportPointDate).
+Exporters will not be provided with decisions on release or accompanying documents.

 In order to ensure the alignment of declarations, the reference of the exporter (or their representative) provided in the fallback procedure declaration must also be provided in the subsequent electronic export declaration to be sent to Customs in message format.